What is the Raw Material Inventory?

 There are two types of raw materials:

-- Direct Raw Materials are the ones which reused directly into the finished product like steel is used in the making of a table, plastic is used in making of a chair.
+- Direct Raw Materials are the ones reused directly into the finished product like steel is used in making a table; plastic is used in the making of a chair.

-- Indirect Raw Materials are the ones which are used in complementary to the direct raw materials.
+- Indirect Raw Materials are the ones that are used in complementary to the direct raw materials.
 Examples of indirect raw materials include oil, lubricant, light bulbs, screws, nuts, bolts, etc.

 Examples of Raw Material Inventory

 Let us now look at some of the examples of raw material inventory for Companies in different sectors:

 Consider the inventory of a large Oil Company – Shell.
 In the notes to the balance sheetThe Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., the raw material inventories for the Company are stated as the ‘Oil, gas and chemicals’ and ‘Materials.’

 The ‘oil, gas, and chemicals’ inventory decreased by 15% from $ 22,962 Mn in Dec.
 2017 to $ 19,516 Mn in Dec.
 2018.
 The materials inventory decreased from $ 2,261 Mn to $ 1,601 Mn from Dec 2017 to Dec.
 2018 (a decrease of 29.19%).